AlsyCZ/Web-for-managing-network-devices/README.md

 ## Build with
 - Mikrotik RouterOS API
 - Visual Studio Code
- - Node JS
+- Node JS (Express.js)
 - React
 - Localhost
 - Bootstrap
 - Gmail SMTP Server
+- MySQL database

 ## Requirements (for localhost)

 - You need to install React and Node JS framework.
 - Also you need to CREATE .env file in your root directory, and give API connection to your router, connection to database + connection to your Gmail SMTP!
 (I dont want to give you access to my whole home network. :D)
-- Project is now deployed to hosting and may not work great with localhost
+- Project is now deployed to hosting and may not work great with localhost!

 For example:
 - API_HOST= 345678ba32x0d.sn.mynetname.net